Article

 Sagittal spinal cord MRI.
 Longitudinally extensive lesion at the level of the cervical spinal cord.
 From the original paper of Stoian, A. et al. Vaccines 2023, 11, 1225.

 The rt-PCR swab test for SARS-CoV-2 was negative.
-The tests for a panel of neurotropic viruses (cytomegalovirus, Epstein–Barr virus, human immunodeficiency virus 1 and 2, herpes simplex viruses 1 and 2, hepatitis B and C, varicella-zoster virus, rubella, and hepatitis) were negative, as well as the tests for Treponema pallidum, Borrelia burgdorferi, and toxoplasmosis.
+The tests for a panel of neurotropic viruses (cytomegalovirus, Epstein–Barr virus, human immunodeficiency virus 1 and 2, herpes simplex viruses 1 and 2, hepatitis B and C, varicella-zoster virus, and rubella) were negative, as well as the tests for Treponema pallidum, Borrelia burgdorferi, and toxoplasmosis.
 The blood tests for endocrinopathies and autoimmune diseases (neuromyelitis optica, antinuclear antibodies, anti-myelin oligodendrocyte antibodies, and autoimmune panel for encephalitis) were also negative.

-The CSF examination showed a glucose concentration of 93 mg/dL, protein concentration of 469 mg/dL, and pleocytosis of 650/μL.
-The majority of CSF cells (95%) were lymphocytes, but the cells were not indicative of lymphoma.
-The brain MRI scan showed multiple T2/FLAIR hyperintense, poorly demarcated lesions without contrast enhancement, localized in the white matter of the right frontal and parietal lobes, left occipital lobe, left basal ganglia, pons, and right cerebellar peduncle.Â
+The brain MRI scan showed multiple T2/FLAIR hyperintense, poorly demarcated lesions without contrast enhancement, localized in the white matter of the right frontal and parietal lobes, left occipital lobe, left basal ganglia, pons, and right cerebellar peduncle.

 The patient was diagnosed with postvaccinal ADEM and treated with corticosteroids.
 A control brain MRI scan demonstrated reduced demyelinating lesions.
 No new lesions were detected 40 days after the initial MRI scan.